Carry-Over Lottery Allocation: Practical Incentive-Compatible Drafts: Implementation Details

 There are three facets to COLA's core structure: no benefit for additional losses after playoff elimination, carry-over, and diminishment.
 There are numerous variations and parameters that can be tuned within that framework.
 These choices can suit different league priorities without affecting incentive compatibility:

-\textbf{Increment Size.} We use an annual increment of $\alpha = 1000$, but a different value could be used.
+\textbf{Increment Size.} Classic COLA uses an annual increment of $\alpha = 1000$, but a different value could be used.
 To maintain incentive compatibility, it is important that a team not gain any benefit from additional losses, but it is not necessary for $\alpha$ to be constant.
 For example, the increment could be larger for teams that have missed the playoffs for multiple years in a row.
+It could also be based on other factors, even giving teams additional lottery tickets based on how many games they win.
+As long as losses do not earn more lottery tickets, incentive compatibility is maintained.